Skip to content

 Eastern sky

-stars visible in the eastern sky tonight in the southern hemisphere
+Stars visible in the eastern sky tonight in the southern hemisphere

 Stars in the eastern sky tonight in the southern hemisphere, image: Stellarium